software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .note }

-> You can run the tests for the project either in Eclipse or by running the `./mvnw test` command on the command-line.
+> You can run the tests for the project either in your editor or by running the `./mvnw test` command on the command-line.

 {: .important-title }